Prabjeet Dulai, form. U.K. Ministry of Defence

 The globalisation of the pharmaceutical supply chain has created new challenges for the manufacture and supply of medicinal products in various markets, resulting in reduced control and increased security risk to the products.

 The EU-GDP Guidelines have been extensively revised to take into account the changing nature of the globalised supply chain.
 The new requirements have been effective since 2013.
 These requirements highlight the need for an effective quality management system supported by risk assessment and appropriate controls.

-This three day tutorial has been designed to bring you up-to-date with the current regulatory expectations and standards for Good Distribution Practice (GDP) and to provide you with tools and guidance to help you with identifying the gaps in your quality systems and planning and implementing the actions required.
+This two-day Live Online Training has been designed to bring you up-to-date with the current regulatory expectations and standards for Good Distribution Practice (GDP) and to provide you with tools and guidance to help you with identifying the gaps in your quality systems and planning and implementing the actions required.

 GDP Compliance Managers and Responsible Persons from companies involved in the distribution and supply of medicinal products.

 For our webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.
 At http://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
 Please just enter your name and email address for the test.
 If the installation is not possible because of your rights for the computer system, please contact your IT department.
 WebEx is a standard nowadays and the necessary installation is fast and easy.

 Welcome and Introduction

 Introduction to the Course